 The HP ENVY Photo 7855 is a great family printer.
-It offers plenty of connection options that busy households are sure to love, and its photo printing quality is great, even if prints a bit slowly.
-However, it uses a two-cartridge system that gets more expensive the more you print.
+It offers plenty of connection options that busy households are sure to love, and its photo printing quality is great, even if it prints a bit slowly.
+It has a flatbed scanner for old photos and small books, and its scan resolution is quite high.
+However, its two cartridges have low yields and will need to be replaced often, which will increase costs.
 It's a good option overall if you like being able to frequently print photos at home, but office users will find better value elsewhere.

-The HP ENVY 7855 is a great family printer.
+The HP ENVY Photo 7855 is a great family printer.
 You can print photos from the comfort of your own home with confidence thanks to its excellent photo printing quality.
 The scanner also has great features so you can enlarge or edit old photos without losing too much detail.
-Its ink cartridges get expensive fast though, so if you print a lot it won't be the most affordable option in the long-run.
+Its ink cartridges get expensive fast, so if you print a lot, it won't be the most affordable option in the long-run.

-The HP 7855 is decent for students.
-You can print, and even scan, from your phone, tablet, or computer wirelessly, which is convenient.
+The HP ENVY Photo 7858 all-in-one printer is a decent choice for students.
+You can print and even scan from your phone, tablet, or computer wirelessly, which is convenient.
 However, it can get pretty expensive to use, especially if your program requires you to print a lot.
-Even though there are high-yield cartridges available, which can help lower the cost-per-print, the slow printing speed can be an issue if you're trying to meet a deadline.
+That said, there are higher-yielding cartridges available to purchase.
+The first page of a black-only document prints out slowly, but subsequent pages come out much faster.

-The ENVY Photo 7855 is a fairly compact multipurpose printer that doesn't take up too much space on a desk or table; however, the tray does stick out a bit, especially when printing.
+The HP ENVY Photo 7855 is a fairly compact all-in-one printer that doesn't take up too much space on a desk or table; however, the tray does stick out a bit, especially when printing.

 The printer has a bad cartridge system.
-Since there's only one color cartridge, you'll have to change it every time any of the colors run out, which is disappointing for a photo printer.
+Since there's only one color cartridge, it needs replacing every time any of the colors run out, which is disappointing for a photo printer.
 The standard replacement cartridges don't last very long, but there are high yield cartridges available which should help improve the yield a bit.
-Third-party cartridges also work, but this could void its warranty.
+Third-party ones also work, but this could void its warranty.
 If you're looking for an HP printer with a supertank system that can yield more pages per tank, check out the HP Smart Tank Plus 551.

-The ENVY 7855's printing speed is passable.
+The HP ENVY Photo 7858's printing speed is decent.
 Documents that only have black text don't take too long to print after the first page is out, but color documents take quite a bit longer.
 Thankfully, the tray holds 125 sheets of plain paper, so you shouldn't have to replace the paper very often.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

-The HP 7855 has an adjustable paper tray with a dedicated photo paper compartment to support most popular paper formats.
+The HP ENVY 7858 has an adjustable paper tray with a dedicated photo paper compartment to support most popular paper formats.

 The Canon PIXMA TR8520 is better than the HP ENVY Photo 7855/7858.
 The Canon is better built and it has four color cartridges that offer a much higher color page yield.
 Even though the cartridges are more expensive, the cost-per-print over time is cheaper.
 However, the HP has better color accuracy, it prints faster, and it has a bit more connectivity options.